Mishalassif/height-persist/README.md

 *3D object classification using the Persistent Homology Transform (PHT).*

-This project contains code for classifying 3D objects in the form of CAD models using the Persistent homology transform (PHT).
+This project contains code for classifying 3D objects in the form of CAD models using
+Persistent homology transform (PHT).
 More information about the PHT can be found in the paper [Persistent homology transform for modeling shapes and surfaces](https://doi.org/10.1093/imaiai/iau011).